Neextt/Neextt/README.md

 ### Hey! 👋

-My name is Gabriel, I'm 16 years old, I'm a Java developer, I'm learning Kotlin but I'm still not so good with it.
+My name is Neext, I'm 16 years old, I'm a Java developer, I'm learning Kotlin but I'm still not so good with it.
 Here you can find some of my projects based on Java.